Back to DWU AI Articles

 Mechanics and Ground Crew

-Aircraft maintenance faces its own workforce crisis: an estimated 10% shortage in certificated mechanics (narrowing to 7% by 2035 but still representing over 10,000 unfilled positions), an average mechanic age of 54, and a declining military veteran pipeline.
+Aircraft maintenance faces a 10% shortage in certificated mechanics (Aviation Technician Education Council), projected to narrow to 7% by 2035 but still representing over 10,000 unfilled positions.
+The average mechanic age of 54 reflects a declining military veteran pipeline (ATEC workforce data).
 American Airlines reached a fleet service, maintenance, and logistics contract effective January 1, 2025, with 3% annual raises and 90%+ ratification.
 United settled with mechanics in August 2024 with accelerated pay scales.
-Top-of-scale mechanic pay at Delta has reached $66.71/hour ($138,756 annual); FedEx cargo mechanics earn up to $74.60/hour ($155,168 annual) — the highest in the industry.
+Top-of-scale mechanic pay at Delta has reached $66.71/hour ($138,756 annual); FedEx cargo mechanics earn up to $74.60/hour ($155,168 annual) — the highest among major U.S. carriers and cargo operators as of 2025.

 Impact on Airport Operations